 Down / Down Alternative Mattress Toppers

-If you like the plush feel of a feather bed, a down feather (or down alternative) mattress topper might be a good fit for you.
-The best down mattress topper will make your bed feel plush, and keep you cozy and warm at night.
-I especially recommend them for the winter months.
-If you’d prefer to avoid animal products, down alternatives can offer the feel of down without using feathers.
+If you like the plush feel of a feather bed, a down feather (or down alternative) mattress topper might be a good fit.
+The best down mattress topper will add cushioning and keep you warm at night, so it’s great for wintertime.
+Down alternatives avoid animal products, so they’re eco-friendly yet offer a similar feel.

 Wool Mattress Toppers

-Wool is another popular topper material.
-Wool toppers won’t add as much cushion to your bed as some other materials (like down or memory foam), but can still add a soft feel.
-These toppers are especially good for temperature regulation; wool naturally sleeps cool and wicks moisture in hot months, but can keep you cozy in colder months.
+Wool toppers add less cushioning than other materials (like down or memory foam), but they still create a soft feel.
+These toppers are good for temperature regulation; wool wicks away moisture in hot months, but keeps you cozy in colder months.

 A topper’s firmness can vary depending on its materials.
-Typically, bedding brands categorize toppers as soft, medium, or firm.
-But it’s important to note that the firmness of your topper is meant to complement the firmness of your mattress, not change it entirely.
+Bedding brands categorize toppers as soft, medium, or firm, it’s important to note this firmness is meant to complement your mattress feel, not change it entirely.

-For example, if you’re kicking yourself for buying a bed that’s slightly too firm, try a soft topper and see if that balances the feel to your liking.
-And if your bed is feeling too soft or saggy, a dense memory foam topper or firm latex topper could keep your sleep surface supportive for a few more months.
-Just keep in mind that toppers are not meant to dramatically change the firmness of your bed.
-Instead, think of them as a way to enhance the comfort of your mattress.
+If you’re kicking yourself for buying a bed that’s slightly firm, try a soft topper and see if that balances the feel.
+With a bed that’s too soft, a memory foam topper or firm latex topper could keep your sleep surface supportive.

-Mattress toppers range in thickness, with most measuring between 1-4 inches deep.
-Take some time to determine how much depth you want to add to your mattress, and remember that a thicker topper will probably provide more pressure relief (and be pricier, too).
+Mattress toppers range in thickness, with most measuring between one to four inches.
+Take some time to determine how much depth you want to add.
+Remember a thicker topper will be pricier, but it will provide more pressure relief.

-Heavier sleepers and/or side sleepers may find that a deep topper (3-4 inches) relieves more pressure at sensitive areas like the hips and shoulders.
-Meanwhile, those only looking to add a thin layer of comfort might be better off with the 1-2 inch options.
-Check out our picks for the best mattress for heavy people for more options!
+Heavier sleepers and/or side sleepers may find that a deep topper (three to four inches) relieves more pressure at sensitive areas like the hips and shoulders.
+Those looking to add a thin layer of comfort might be better off with the one to two-inch options.
+Check out our picks for the best mattress for heavy people for more!

-Now let’s talk about one of my favorite features — thermoregulation.
-Some toppers are designed to regulate your body temperature, which can be particularly beneficial for hot sleepers.
-If you’re on the hunt for a topper designed specifically to reduce heat, look for toppers that include Phase Change Material, copper, graphite, or gel infusions.
+Some toppers are designed to regulate your body temperature.
+If this appeals to you, check out toppers with Phase Change Material, copper, graphite, or gel infusions.
 You can also opt for a latex or wool topper.

 Depending on your preferences, you’ll want more or less pressure relief from your topper.
 As a rule of thumb, thicker toppers offer more pressure relief.
-High-density memory foam toppers are often the best choice for sleepers looking for a lot of additional pressure relief.
+For this purpose, try a high-density memory foam topper.

-Mattress toppers are meant to fit beneath your fitted sheets, so you’ll want to keep fit in mind when choosing a new topper.
-If you don’t already have deep pocket sheets and don’t want to invest in a set, you might want to opt for a thinner topper so that your sheets stay on your bed at night.
+Mattress toppers fit beneath your fitted sheets.
+If you don’t have deep pocket sheets but don’t want to invest in a set, consider a thinner topper so your sheets stay on your bed.

-To ease the purchasing pressure a bit, look for brands that offer generous trial periods and/or warranties.
-A trial period gives you time to decide if the topper is the right fit, which is especially handy when you’re buying online.
-Similarly, a warranty ensures you’ll get a replacement topper if yours wears out more quickly than advertised.
+Yes, toppers can be pricey (with most ranging from $100–$500), but remember that quality costs.
+To ease the purchasing pressure, find brands with generous trial periods and/or warranties.
+A trial period gives you time to decide if the topper is the right fit.
+A warranty ensures you’ll get a replacement topper if yours wears out more quickly than advertised.